raosan/prisma-migration-checker/README.md

 prisma-migration-checker --new <path_to_the_new_schema> --current <path_to_the_existing_schema>
 ```

-Not that before running Prisma Migration Checker, you need to have the database used in your prisma.schema running (Postgres, MongoDB, SQLite, etc).
+Note that before running Prisma Migration Checker, you need to have the database used in your prisma.schema running (Postgres, MongoDB, SQLite, etc).

 ## In CI Pipeline